ABD07xx/AutoGen/README.md

-This Repo contains many funtionalities
+This Repo contains many funtionalities of Autogen